milky2028/avhc/README.md

 * Payment Request API

   * Rethinking this one since Google changed how this works with Google Pay.
 Support just might not be there yet.

+# Bugs

+* Add button does not work on Firefox